 In coastal communities in the southwest of Madagascar only one in three children go to school, and most do not make it beyond primary level.
-Our Education programme has been supporting young people in the Velondriake area for 10 years, and to mark this achievement we’re releasing a series of student profiles.
-Each profile will share the inspiring story of a student who has benefitted from the financial support of a Blue Ventures Scholarship.
+Our education programme has been supporting young people in the Velondriake area for 10 years, and to mark this achievement we’re releasing a series of student profiles.
+Each profile will share the inspiring story of a student who has benefitted from the financial support of a Blue Ventures scholarship.

 In the mornings, Emilienne and I fetch water from the same well.
 I fill my bucket and struggle to carry it back to my house 50 metres away while she fills a jug twice the size and carries it back, seemingly effortlessly, to her house, twice as far away.
 Yet if we were to stand next to each other you would see that I am significantly taller!
 Initially, all I really knew about Emilienne was that she was mother to a young boy, and had been filling these water jugs since she was a young girl herself.

 During the ten years of providing scholarships for the youth in the Velondriake area, Blue Ventures has supported more than five hundred young people.
 Having worked in the Velondriake area myself for almost two years now, I’ve undoubtedly passed through villages and encountered beneficiaries of the scholarships programme without even knowing it.
 Emilienne was one of those people.
-It wasn’t until she joined the team this year that I found out about her lengthy history with Blue Ventures, not only as a scholar but also as an active volunteer since her graduation from high school.
+It wasn’t until she joined the team this year that I found out about her lengthy history with Blue Ventures, not only as a sponsored scholar but also as an active volunteer since her graduation from high school.

 At 23 years old, Emilienne is now one of the youngest full-time staff members working for Blue Ventures.
 In January 2017, she was accepted for the highly competitive role of logistics assistant and peer educator for the Safidy community health programme – a role which involves working with youth throughout the entire 32 village Velondriake region and beyond, leading participatory activities relating to personal health and environmentally friendly choices.

-Emilienne graduated high school in 2014, having been a Blue Ventures scholar for four years.
+Emilienne graduated high school in 2014, having been receiving a Blue Ventures scholarship for four years.
 She was an active member of the student-led environmental clubs, always had a knack for maths and science, and dreamt of becoming marine scientist one day.
 Following her graduation from high school, she hoped this dream could become a reality, taking the entrance exams to the top marine science university programme in the country.
 Unfortunately, this programme only accepts 40 students, and despite always having been first in her class at school, this time she didn’t make the cut.
 However, Emilienne was never discouraged.
 She came home from the big city and got a temporary job working on social surveys with Blue Ventures, covering various topics from health and family life to fishing materials and views on conservation.